dalitun/applications/bundle-trusty-wordpress/README_EN.md

 It is (already) FINISH !

+### A one-click deployment sounds really nice...

+ ...
+Good!
+Go to the [Apps page](https://www.cloudwatt.com/en/apps/) on the Cloudwatt website, choose the apps, press **DEPLOY** and follow the simple steps...
+2 minutes later, a green button appears... **ACCESS**: you have your Wordpress!.

 ## So watt ?

 The goal of this tutorial is to accelarate your start.
 At this point you are the master of the stack.